What is Disability Wisdom?

 Disability wisdom is a way of including people with disabilities that goes beyond following legal requirements.
 It involves building person-to-person relationships with them and learning from their life experiences as you build a culture of inclusion together.

 I am a disabled activist and a social scientist who is passionate about improving public understandings of disability.
 This passion was kindled when, as a college freshman, I joined the National Federation of the Blind and became aware of the many misunderstandings about disabilities that exist in our society.
-I discovered two important things: that most of the challenges facing people with disabilities are correctable, and that most people want to include people with disabilities, but the inclusion they want to create is often blocked by their own, and others’ misunderstandings and stereotypes.
-I made it my life’s mission to find and remove the unnecessary barriers keeping people with disabilities from reaching their potential.
+I discovered two important things: that most of the challenges facing people with disabilities are correctable, and that most people want to include people with disabilities, but the inclusion they want to create is often blocked by pervasive misunderstandings and stereotypes.
+I made it my life’s mission to find and remove the unnecessary barriers keeping people with disabilities from reaching our potential.

 As I followed my passion to create inclusion, I backed it up with study and experience.
 In 2014, I earned a doctorate in social psychology from the University of Colorado Boulder.
 While there, I researched the origins and consequences of prejudice against people with disabilities.
-After earning my Ph.D., I completed a fellowship at the University of Washington’s School of Medicine, where I conducted focus groups and surveys to learn about the lives of people with disabilities.
+After earning my Ph.D., I completed a fellowship at the University of Washington’s School of Medicine, where I conducted focus groups and survey research to learn about the lives of people with disabilities.
 I also developed training activities to educate health professionals about disability culture, identity, and etiquette.
-Thus, I bring a unique combination of personal disability experience, solid research skills, and activism to my research and training services.